Fuzzywiskers/Schoolwork-Network/README.md

 Our testers and others joining this progect will be Veronica Scott, Bibiennegrace Lopez, and Emma Lee.

-I also want to give the credit to this idea to Emma Lee.
+I also want to give the credit of this idea to Emma Lee.